.name domain extension logo

 • Choose a keyword-rich second-level domain.
 With .name, the SLD (e.g., "mybrand.name") should contain a primary keyword relevant to your niche.

-• Use clear local landing pages and internal links so Google can connect the domain with the services, cities, and topics you want to rank for for startups.
+• Use clear local landing pages and internal links so Google can connect the domain with the services, cities, and topics you want to rank for for local businesses.

 • Build high-quality backlinks from relevant industry sites.
 Domain Authority built through quality links remains more impactful than the TLD alone.

 • Use location-aware landing pages and Search Console targeting where appropriate.
-For brands serving for startups, regional targeting, local schema, and service-area copy can reinforce the trust signal carried by .name.
+For brands serving for local businesses, regional targeting, local schema, and service-area copy can reinforce the trust signal carried by .name.

 • Keep the domain short and memorable — ideally under 15 characters including the extension.
 Shorter .name domains are easier to type, share, and remember.

-How to Register a .name Domain for startups
+How to Register a .name Domain for local businesses

 1. Search your desired name using the "Generate Names" tool above to find a catchy, brandable .name option.